 When we start our business, we want the freedom to run things our way.
 To decide what we do, when we do it, and how.
 But over time, as your business grows, you may fall into the “owner’s trap” and here’s how it happens:

 In the beginning, you have lots of energy (and lots on the line) so you do most of the selling.
-In fact, you enjoy handling the sales, because you like your clients and they like you.
-In fact, they like you so much, they often ask if you can provide additional solutions and you say yes because you want to keep them happy.
+But that’s ok because you enjoy the sales – you like your clients and they like you.
+In fact, they like you so much, lots of times they ask if you can do additional things for them and you say yes because you want to keep them happy.
 And besides – revenue is revenue!

-The problem becomes evident when you try to turn over these projects to your team to execute.
-In most cases, they don’t have the same deep level of expertise as you, and most of the time they weren’t present when you said yes to the client.
+The problem becomes evident when you try to turn this new work over to your team to execute.
+In most cases, they don’t have the same deep level of expertise as you, and they don’t have all the context either because they weren’t present when you said yes to the client.
 So they’re not exactly sure about the details.
 What did you promise them?
 Your team wants to do a good job and they try their best but when they ask you questions about the deliverables, your answers often leave out important information that you don’t even realize you need to explain.

-Then when your employees interact with your clients, they are understandably not as confident as you are, and the consequence is the client doesn’t feel as secure with them.
-The client doesn’t think your team completely understands them, so they want to work with YOU – the owner.
+Then when your employees interact with your clients, they’re not as confident as you are, and consequently your client doesn’t feel as secure with them.
+The client doesn’t think your team completely understands them, so they want to talk to YOU – the owner.
+Especially when things go wrong.
 You can’t extract yourself from the day-to-day, which is what you need to do in order to think about strategy.